Christmas decorations don’t need to be expensive or extravagant. Learn how to make simple DIY ornament garland that’ll look lovely year after year!

 I don’t know for sure, but I think the answer to all of these questions is more time, money, and resources than the average Jane has at her disposal.

-All you need to make this ornament garland is jute twine, ornaments, and about ten minutes of your time.
+All you need to make this easy DIY ornament garland is ten minutes of your time and these few steps!

 - Don’t bother with a tape measure to determine how much twine you’ll need.
 Simply take your roll of twine over to your garland’s intended destination, unroll it until it fits the space, then snip with scissors.
 Be sure to factor in how much draping will look best.